-At the time of going to print, the new exam board specifications were still awaiting approval from OFQUAL, although it is anticipated that the course will require pupils to gain an in-depth knowledge and understanding of two major world religions (Christianity and Islam) through a study of the various beliefs, teachings and sources of wisdom and authority central to those traditions.
+Religious Studies is offered at GCSE where the course comprises of two main components: Study of Religion and Religious, Philosophical and Ethical Themes.
+The course requires pupils to gain an in-depth knowledge and understanding of two major world religions (Christianity and Islam) through a study of the various beliefs, teachings and sources of wisdom that are central to those traditions.

-The course will also enable pupils to examine fundamental questions regarding the nature and existence of God and the impact of religion in the 21st century through a study of topics such as peace and conflict and human relationships.
-This will provide an opportunity to apply philosophical and religious teachings to a variety of ethical and contemporary issues, all of which have relevance in our everyday lives.
+The course also enables pupils to examine fundamental questions regarding the nature and existence of God and the impact of religion in the 21st century through a study of topics such as peace and conflict and human relationships.
+This provides an opportunity to apply philosophical and religious teachings to a variety of ethical and contemporary issues, all of which have relevance in our everyday lives.

 The course makes no assumption concerning faith background.
 Indeed, the atheist’s position is welcomed as just as valid as that of the theist.
 What is demanded is an ability to construct well-reasoned arguments to support your view and a willingness to challenge the often unthinking acceptance of the consensus.

-Students who opt for Religious Studies will be required to demonstrate knowledge, understanding and skills in three broad areas: Philosophy of Religion, Religion and Ethics, and Systematic Study of Religion (from the perspective of one major World religion, which will be decided once the new specifications are approved).
-At the time of going to print, the new exam board specifications were still awaiting approval from OFQUAL, however it is anticipated that topics will include:
+Students who opt for Religious Studies will be required to demonstrate knowledge, understanding and skills in two broad areas: Philosophy of Religion and Ethics, and Study of Religion and Dialogues.
+Both components will be studied from the perspective of Christianity.
+Below are some of the topics that we cover:

 - Arguments for the existence of God